Yaxit/yaxit.github.io/content/cv.md

 {{< cv-entry-3 "**Wearable and Embedded Gesture Recognition with Novel Short-Range Radars**" "*Master's Thesis*" "**2021**" >}}\
 During my Master's Thesis semester I developed a wearable embedded system for hand gesture recognition.
-The device is based on a short-range FMCW radar sensor, and makes use of a efficient neural network to perform on-device inference in real time.
+The device is equipped with a novel short-range radar sensor, and applies signal processing and machine learning to perform on-device real-time inference.
-I took care of both the hardware design (PCB, components selection), the software (neural network, system firmware, Bluetooth low energy, Android App development) as well as data acquisition and evaluation.
+I followed the project in all its aspects, starting from the dataset acquisition and evaluation, and then moving to the hardware development (component selection, PCB design and assembly) and the software side (neural network development, evaluation and deployment on the microcontroller, system firmware, Bluetooth LE interface, Android App).
 {{< /cv-entry-3 >}}

 \